 There are 43,171 households in the Goldsboro Urban Area with an average household size of 2.27 persons.
-60% are family households and 30.6% of all households have children under 18.
-Goldsboro household characteristics parallel Wayne County as a whole.
-68% of households in Wayne County are family households and 38.4% have children under 18.
+Sixty Percent are family households and 30.6% of all households have children under 18.
+Goldsboro's household characteristics parallel Wayne County as a whole.
+Sixty-eight percent of households in Wayne County are family households and 38.4% have children under 18.